LJPZebra/thesis_bg/readme.md

 features and facilitating software development when it grows in size to avoid any error inclusions.
-This series of tests are automatically performed on each new commit, see Section [2.3.1](#part_1:cicd){reference-type="ref" reference="part_1:cicd"}.
+This series of tests are automatically performed on each new commit, see Section [3.3.1](#part_1:cicd){reference-type="ref" reference="part_1:cicd"} for more information.

 ### Implementation

-FastTrack's operation can be divided into three parts: the detection of objects, the association of objects from one image to another, and finally, a correction step.
+FastTrack's operation can be divided into three parts: the objects' detection (detection), the objects association from one image to another (matching), and finally, a manual correction step (post-processing).

 Each analysis begins with the opening of an image sequence or a video file.
 The user can choose between two types of interfaces, an interactive interface where he can only open one film at a time.
-It allows the user to see, in real-time, the impact of parameters on the images, which facilitates the determination of the optimal analysis parameters.
+It allows the user to see, in real-time, the impact of parameters on the images, which facilitates the determination of optimal analysis parameters.
 A second interface allows many movies to be opened simultaneously, either by giving a parameter file or selecting the parameters in the interface.
 It is useful when the user wants to analyze